jina-ai/finetuner/docs/2_step_by_step/2_2_experiment_and_run.md

 )
 ```

-It is good that you want to property "organize" your Experiments and Runs in this way,
-while please noted that these two arguments are `Optional`.
+Please note that these two arguments are `Optional`.
 Finetuner will use the current working directory as default `experiment_name`,
 and generate a random `run_name` for you.